michelin-starred haggis (jayemsey x the u.k.)

 Finally, we go to the Sky Garden, which is high on the list of touristy things to do in the city.
 There really isn't much to do, per se, but it really is a spectacular view.
 London, like Paris, has very short buildings, so you can see everything, far across the sparkling stretch of the Thames.
 The inside of the Sky Garden is also incredible; it's this giant glass room with high ceilings and pink lighting, decorated with plants, two bars, and a lounge.
 It's like if Gardens by the Bay were a nightclub.

 For dinner we go to Liberty Bounds, which is apparently a very traditional English pub under the Wetherspoon company umbrella, according to Google.
 We note that alcohol is very cheap here.
 Good to know.
+We walk a bit along the Thames, which is very quiet but brilliantly lit, the reflections of the city lights wavering gently in the inky water.
+Empty cities always creep me out a little bit.
+It makes you feel very contemplative.
+You start thinking about how small you are.

 It's getting dark now, so we head back to the Airbnb, but not before stopping for some British snacks.
 We go to the Co-Op, which is an honest-to-goodness miniature supermarket adjacent a gas station.
 It has none of the seediness of an American gas station mini-mart.
 It's a literal miniature supermarket and it's adorable and I love it.
 I also just like picking up snacks from different countries, because they always reflect the flavors and taste preferences of the region (I noticed in Singapore in particular that many of the flavors were the same, but the flavor names were different to appeal to Asian consumers, which was interesting).
 We get some candy bars, including dark chocolate Kinder Bueno, which my roommate Ali introduced me to years ago, and something called "Wotsits" in "Really Cheesy" flavor.
 This raises some questions.
 Is there Mildly Cheesy?
 Regular Cheesy?
 Dangerously Cheesy™?